name: browserbase

 -d '{"query": "browser automation", "numResults": 5}'

-Using with the bb CLI
+Using with the CLI

-bb search "browser automation"
+browse cloud search "browser automation"

-bb search "web scraping" --num-results 5
+browse cloud search "web scraping" --num-results 5

-bb search "AI agents" --output results.json
+browse cloud search "AI agents" --output results.json

 Request Options